 Some characters assume traits of caricature.
 Their presence and thinking at different levels are usually interwoven through the leitmotifs of the epistle and the use of italics, punctuation, or cruelty.

 “The Inverted Cross” prompts reflection at every turn.
 Many chapters bear the name of the books of the Bible that inspired them, at the same time comprising a closed unit.
 Their language reflects the face of this Dionysian continent: luminous, enigmatic, ironic, grotesque, capricious, sadistic, tender, and almost always symbolic.
 As in the Bible—a novel of the Cosmos—totality attempts to be absorbed (and with it, Good, Evil, and Grey), but its designs are cut short by frustration.

 Between reason and delirium, winds of hope blow.
-Primera Plana said of this novel: “In spite of the time elapsed from its first edition, the prevalence of ‘The Upside-down Cross’ shows that it belongs with the kind of great works that contribute to the promotion of argentine literature… Aguinis has never shown an inclination towards declamatory speech or literature for profit; on the contrary, he has diminished himself to give the best he had.”
+A review in Primera Plana said of this novel, “In spite of the time elapsed from its first edition, the relevance of The Inverted Cross shows that it stands alongside those great works that contribute to the promotion of Argentine literature… Aguinis has never shown an inclination towards great declarations or sought enrichment from his writing; on the contrary, it is tightened down to offer the best he has to give.”